 HOT LUNCH PROGRAM - Students may either participate in the hot lunch program or bring sack lunches for lunchtime.
-Breakfast and lunch will be offered to every student free of charge due to legislation.
-There will be a charge for milk at milkbreak.

 ILLNESS OR INJURY - In case of illness or injury the school nurse or a member of the school staff will care for a student temporarily.
 School personnel will render first aid treatment only.
 If emergency medical treatment is necessary the parents will be contacted.
 If parents are not available, the student will be taken to the emergency room at the hospital.
 REMEMBER, an emergency phone number where parents can be reached and the name and telephone number of the student's family doctor must be on file.